Using tags to categorize your goals and projects

 The update feed on a topic page in Atlassian Home.

-Get a tailored feed of updates based on a topic
+Get a tailored feed of updates based on a tag

-Just like goals, projects, and teams, you can also follow topics.
-Search for any topic in the directory, or select any tag on the right sidebar of a goal or project to go to that topic’s home page.
+Just like goals, projects, and teams, you can also follow tags.
+Search for any tag in the directory, or select any tag on the right sidebar of a goal or project to go to that tag’s home page.

-• Get a dedicated feed of updates from projects, goals, and questions tagged with that topic.
+• Get a dedicated feed of updates from tagged projects, goals, and questions.

-• See updates from projects and goals on that topic in your digest via email, Slack, or Microsoft Teams
+• See updates from projects and goals on that tag in your digest via email, Slack, or Microsoft Teams

-Find and export all projects or goals tagged with topics
+Find and export all projects or goals tagged with tags

-From both the projects and goals directories, you'll be able to filter results based on topics.
-Topics are a great way to aggregate goals or projects that may not be grouped by any existing filter.
+From both the projects and goals directories, you'll be able to filter results based on tags.
+Tags are a great way to aggregate goals or projects that may not be grouped by any existing filter.
 You can combine filters with AND/OR statements like, Tag is marketing or engineering.
 You can embed results in Jira or Confluence Cloud using smart links or export to CSV.

-Create dynamic reports of projects from a topic
+Create dynamic reports of projects from a tag

-Great for program/initiative/team reporting, when you paste a link to a topic and select Display embed, you get a live view list of all current and upcoming projects tagged with that topic.
+Great for program/initiative/team reporting, when you paste a link to a tag and select Display embed, you get a live view list of all current and upcoming projects with that tag.
 Expanding a project will show its latest update.

 Changing a topic smart link into an embedded topic list.